timimahoney/android-url-image-tools/README.md

 That’s about it for the `UrlImageView`.
 It will take care of everything else.

 ## Using everything else
 The `UrlImageView` utilizes `UrlImageLoader` and `UrlImageCache`.
-If you want to use these classes on their own, check out the JavaDocs.
+If you want to use these classes on their own, check out the JavaDocs in the source files.